 Procyanidins and other polyphenols in cat’s claw scavenged and remove oxidative radicals in cell-based studies .

 Cat’s claw also blocked the production of the inflammatory cytokine TNF-α and prevented cell death .

 This list does not cover all possible side effects.
 Contact your doctor or pharmacist if you notice any other side effects.

 Call your doctor for medical advice about side effects.
 In the US, you may report side effects to the FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.
 In Canada, you may report side effects to Health Canada at 1-866-234-2345.

 - Upset stomach

 - Skin rash

-Few high-quality clinical trials with cat’s claw have been conducted in humans and more studies are needed to confirm its health benefits [R].
+Few high-quality clinical trials with cat’s claw have been conducted in humans.
+More studies are needed to confirm its health benefits.

 Clinical trials have used between 80 – 350 mg of cat’s claw extract.
-These extracts usually contain a certain amount of pentacyclic oxindole alkaloids, rather than tetracyclic oxindole alkaloids.
+These extracts usually contained a certain amount of pentacyclic oxindole alkaloids, rather than tetracyclic oxindole alkaloids.